Kayden Carter: Early career (2016–2018)

-WWE (2018–present)
+WWE (2018–2025)

-Early years (2018–2020)

 After passing a second physical, Lane signed with WWE in July 2018.
 Lane took part in that year's Mae Young Classic, defeating Vanessa Kraven in the first round and Taynara Conti in the second round, before being defeated by Meiko Satomura in the quarterfinals.
 In September 2019, Lane's ring name was changed to Kayden Carter.
 On the January 29, 2020, episode of NXT, Carter had her first victory on television, defeating Chelsea Green.
 She was defeated in their rematch on the February 19 episode of NXT.

-Teaming with Katana Chance (2020–present)

 On the September 16 episode of NXT, Carter teamed with Kacy Catanzaro in a winning effort against Jessi Kamea and Xia Li.
 They took part in the 2021 Women's Dusty Rhodes Tag Team Classic tournament, defeating Mercedes Martinez and Toni Storm in the quarterfinals, but were beaten by Dakota Kai and Raquel González in the semifinals.
 They would then feud with Xia Li after constantly being attacked by her throughout the following weeks.
 On the March 10 episode of NXT, Carter lost to Li by disqualification after Catanzaro hit the latter with a crutch.
 The next year, Catanzaro and Carter participated in the 2022 Women's Dusty Rhodes Tag Team Classic where they defeated Diamond Mine's Ivy Nile and Tatum Paxley in the first round, but lost to Kay Lee Ray and Io Shirai in the semifinals.
-After defeating Yulisa Leon and Valentina Feroz on the April 26 episode of NXT, Chance and Carter pursued the NXT Women's Tag Team Championship where they failed to win the titles at NXT In Your House from Toxic Attraction.
+After defeating Yulisa Leon and Valentina Feroz on the April 26 episode of NXT, Chance (whose name had officially been changed by WWE from Kacy Catanzaro to "Katana Chance" one week earlier) and Carter pursued the NXT Women's Tag Team Championship where they failed to win the titles at NXT In Your House from Toxic Attraction.
 After losing, Chance and Carter began a slow heel turn where they failed to become number one contenders for the NXT Women's Tag Team Championship which they lost on the June 28 episode of NXT to Cora Jade and Roxanne Perez.